Tactrix Openport 2.0 Alternatives

 As mentioned by RaceDynamix's video above, 1999-2007 Subarus and 1994-2006 Mitsubishis (EVO 7, 8, and 9) often have 16-bit ECUs and/or K-Line communication, but there is a crossover with some Subarus coming with 32-bit ECUs from 2004 on with drive-by-wire being a solid tell that you have a 32-bit ECU.
 Don't trust a list on the internet; go physically check what ECU you have in your vehicle to be certain.

-HPA hopes to test cheaper options in the future, since in 2026 the 1.3U is actually more expensive than the 2.0 was ($217 in Jan 2026, $317 USD as of Feb 2026).
-In the grand scheme of what we spend on our cars and the benefits gained from tuning, that isn't exactly outrageous; however, the fact is that the 1.3U is a lesser tool than the 2.0 at a substantially higher cost (compared to the old $160 USD 2025 price of the 2.0).
+HPA hopes to test cheaper options in the future, since in 2026 the 1.3U is in reality a lesser tool than the 2.0, but is now more expensive than the 2.0 was ($217 USD in Jan 2026, $317 USD as of Feb 2026).
+In the grand scheme of what we spend on our cars and the benefits gained from tuning, that isn't outrageous and these are often tools that do have some secondhand resale value, but it is a hard pill to swallow when before they ceased production, the 2.0 went for $160 USD in 2025.

 You must be very careful and selective with cloned tuning interface tools/cables.

 To be honest, if not for the current situation, we would never recommend one like the Washinglee unit above.
-Often cloned tuning tools are fine for reading diagnostics, and many people who say their 'AliExpress special' works flawlessly have only done so.
+Often, cloned tuning tools are fine for reading diagnostics, and many people who say their 'AliExpress special' works flawlessly have only done just that.
 However, the real issues show when you use them to flash (upload) tunes to your ECU.
-The issue can be severe, as bricking your ECU, and no judgment, but if you're the type of person trying to save money by buying the cheapest tuning tool possible, you're probably the type of person who will find their wallet really hurts when they have to pay to fix/replace their ECU.
+The issue can be severe and include bricking your ECU.
+If you're the type of person trying to save money by buying the cheapest tuning tool possible, you're probably the type of person who will find their wallet really hurts when they have to pay to fix/replace their ECU.

-With that said over the years many clones have come to become solid choices in themselves.
-An example of this is another tool called the Scanmatic 2 (they're up to 3 now) clones of which there are reliable versions, however, good options like this are an exception, not the rule.
+With that said over the years many clones have come to become solid choices in themselves when the genuine tools production is stopped.
+An example of this is another tool called the Scanmatic 2 (they're up to 3 now), clones of which many claim there to be reliable versions out there; however, good options like this are an exception, not the rule.

-If you want to take a punt on a clone make sure you find a lot of recommendations to back up specific tools, rather than trusting a single 'just trust me bro' on Reddit as your sole source of information.
-No one other than you is going to have to deal with a bricked ECU.
+If you want to take a punt on a clone make sure you find a lot of recommendations to back up specific sources, rather than diving in with a single 'just trust me bro' on Reddit as being good enough.
+No one other than you is going to have to deal with your bricked ECU.

 Tuning Cable Nuances